-Riverfront Park is right at the heart of downtown, and a quick walking tour can take in dozens of well-preserved, creatively reused architectural treats, like the Spokane City Hall (808 W. Spokane Falls Blvd.), which faces the southwest corner of Riverfront Park—the only government I know of that’s housed in a converted Montgomery Ward department store, a terra-cotta gem dating from 1929.
+Riverfront Park is right at the heart of downtown, and a quick walking tour can take in dozens of well-preserved, creatively reused architectural treats, like the Spokane City Hall (808 W. Spokane Falls Blvd.), which faces the southwest corner of Riverfront Park—the only government I know of that’s housed in a converted Montgomery Ward department store, a cast concrete gem dating from 1929.
 Another worthwhile stop is Auntie’s Bookstore (402 W. Main Ave., 509/838-0206), a full-service independent bookstore with a popular café next door.

 Northeast of downtown, across the Spokane River via Division Street (US-2), the best-known dropout of Gonzaga University, Bing Crosby, is fondly remembered in a museum in the Bing Crosby House (508 E Sharp Ave.).